 As noted, the Company is responsible for managing a regulated electricity distribution network, based in the South of England.
 One of the major risks arises from the quinquennial price review, when the future income that the Company may collect from the users of the electricity network is set.
-The current price control period runs from 1 April 2005 to 31 March 2010.
-The year to 31 March 2008 is the third year of the current price review period.
-In arriving at allowed income, Ofgem assess the revenue and capital expenditure plans of the business and determine an efficient level of expenditure.
+Ofgem assess the revenue and capital expenditure plans of the business and determine an efficient level of expenditure.
 In addition, they assess the quality of service requirements for the network and determine a cost of capital sufficient to encourage the required investment in the network.
-Given the importance of the outcome of the price control review process and the agreement of allowed income for the following five years, the Company invests considerable management time to ensure that an equitable price control is agreed.
-The fifth Distribution Price Control Process (DPCR5) has recently formally commenced and the Company believe that full and proactive engagement with Ofgem is essential during this two year process.
+The current price control period ends on 31 March 2010 and discussions on the price control arrangements that will be in place from 2010 to 2015 are well underway.
+Given the importance of the outcome of the price control review process to the establishment of allowable income for the following years, the Company invests considerable management time in constructively engaging with Ofgem to ensure that the correct price control is set.